Furnace Tune Up Benefits

 DIY Furnace Tip: Replace Your Furnace Filter Regularly

 While most furnace maintenance tasks are best left to the professionals, paying attention to your furnace filter will really help.
 Generally furnace filters should be replaced every 2 – 3 months, depending on your home.
 If it gets dirty earlier it should be replaced earlier: the important thing is to keep air intake as particle-free as possible.
-You can read more furnace tips here.
+You can read more furnace tune up tips here.

 Traditionally, furnace filters were designed to protect the furnace and fans.
 With increased air quality awareness, some filters are now being installed to reduce exposure to particles which can affect your health.
 Learn more about improving your air quality to help with allergies, mould issues and just plain stale winter air.